May Toe Khine: Short film

+Television series

 Political activities

 Following the 2021 Myanmar coup d'état, she participated in the anti-coup movement both in person at rallies and through social media.
 Denouncing the military coup, she took part in protests, starting in February.
 She joined the "We Want Justice" three-finger salute movement.
 The movement was launched on social media, and many celebrities have joined the movement.

 On 2 April 2021, warrants for her arrest were issued under Section 505 (a) of the penal code by the State Administration Council for speaking out against the military coup.
 Along with several other celebrities, she was charged with calling for participation in the Civil Disobedience Movement (CDM) and damaging the state's ability to govern, with supporting the Committee Representing Pyidaungsu Hluttaw, and with generally inciting the people to disturb the peace and stability of the nation.

 She has been arrested by the Terrorists on 13 April 2021.
 Her aunt, Eaindra Kyaw Zin and her uncle Pyay Ti Oo, were also arrested at their home on 9 April 2021.
 She was released on the evening of June 30, 2021.